pavelpavel86/LinkedList-QuickSort/LinkedList+QuickSort/ReadMe.txt

 AppWizard has created this LinkedList+QuickSort application for you.

-This file contains a summary of what you will find in each of the files that make up your LinkedList+QuickSort application.
+This file contains a summary of what you will find in each of the files that make up your LinkedList+QuickSort application

+hello

 LinkedList+QuickSort.vcxproj